TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 Run the program and see what error message you get.

 ### Exercise 2
-Move the function call back to the bottom and move the definition of print_lyrics after the definition of repeat_lyrics.
+Move the function call back to the bottom and move the definition of `print_lyrics` after the definition of `repeat_lyrics`.
 What happens when you run this program?

 ### Flow of execution